Which Colleges Are Adding Women's Flag Football or Changing Conferences in 2026 and 2027?

 The NCFA will launch in the 2026-27 academic year, with plans to have close to 32 teams.
 The league will be separated into four regions, with conference games scheduled throughout the fall and spring semesters.
 The winners of the four regional playoffs will meet in the national championship at the end of April 2027.

-NIRSA has a long history of offering women's flag football at the club and intramural level, but will pivot more towards the club aspect in 2026-27.
+NIRSA has a long history of offering women's flag football at the club and intramural levels, but will pivot more towards the club aspect in 2026-27.
 NIRSA and the NFL are partnering for a dedicated Women's Flag Football Club League, which will culminate in a championship during April 2027.

 New Women's College Flag Football Teams for 2026 and 2027

-At least 125 new club or varsity women's college flag football teams will begin competing in the 2026-27 academic year.
+At least 140 new club or varsity women's college flag football teams will begin competing in the 2026-27 academic year.
 This includes teams from the 3C2A, NAIA, NCAA, NJCAA, and USCAA.
 Please note that this list is subject to change as more teams launch or start dates change.
 Schools elevating a club team to varsity status are not included, as this is reserved for programs that have not previously competed.
 Those changes are detailed in the affiliation changes section below.

 Women's College Flag Football Conference Affiliation Changes for 2026 and 2027

-At least 75 collegiate women's flag football teams will change conference affiliations for the 2026-27 academic year, with a majority coming from club teams joining NIRSA or the NCFA.
+At least 85 collegiate women's flag football teams will change conference affiliations for the 2026-27 academic year, with a majority coming from club teams joining NIRSA or the NCFA.
 Please note that this list is subject to change as more teams launch or additional moves are announced.
 Schools elevating a club team to varsity status are listed in the table below.